This course is designed for 16-19 and 19+ year olds.

 The entry requirements for this course are:

-• Year 2 – must have achieved both GCSEs to at least grade 4 in maths and English, a science GCSE is also preferred.
+- Level 2 (Year 2) – must have achieved both GCSEs to at least grade 4 in English and maths.
+A science GCSE is also preferred.
 You must also have completed the Level 1 qualification.

 If required, you will have the opportunity to study GCSE maths and/or English alongside your course so you can progress onto the next level.